andruuww/949-scouting-app/README.md

-# 949's Scouting App
+# 949's Scouting App - Osprey

 This app was developed to facilitate the process of scouting at FRC competitions with no wifi, instead relying on QR Codes for communication.

-It is built on Next.js 14, uses a service worker and PWA for offline use, Protobuf and fflate for data serialization and compression, and bwip-js and html5-qrcode for qrcode generation and scanning.

 ## App Link